 A beginner may have more at stake when it comes to choosing bikes.
-It is advised that a beginner works with a hybrid for some reasons.
+It is advised that a beginner works with a hybrid for some reason.
 A hybrid offers options that allow the rider to work on both the pavement as well as a slightly rough trail.
-This allows the rider to enjoy best of both worlds and may eventually help in making a decision between the two bikes.
+This allows the rider to enjoy the best of both worlds and may eventually help in making a decision between the two bikes.
 Hybrids also come in handy when it comes to providing comfort.
 They are designed with raised bars and tires that offer more traction as compared to speed road bikes.
-The mountain bikes with also are bulkier with tougher features that require a pro to handle.
+The mountain bikes also are bulkier with tougher features that require a pro to handle.
 A beginner will find it more useful working with a hybrid even when it comes to cost.
-Most hybrids will come at affordable rates which mean that one can get a good start as they specialize in time.
+Most hybrids will come at affordable rates which means that one can get a good start as they specialize in time.
 You can quickly land a hybrid for less than $500.
 The rest of the bikes can also work at this rate in second-hand stores but rarely.
 Some of the high-performance bikes will hit an all high of $8000.

 Road bikes Vs. Hybrid Bikes Speeds

 One of the best ways to compare these two bikes is by looking at the speeds.
 Pro bikes are designed for fast speeds on smooth tracks with a body to match.
 The frame is made of light material mostly aluminum and carbon fiber and in some extremes titanium for aesthetic value.
 The tires are slim with aerodynamic frames to improve rolling.
 They are also fitted with disc brakes for efficient handling on the track.
 The handlebars are inclined forward enabling the rider to maintain a slouched position for maximum speeds.
 The attire of the ride also needs to be aerodynamically designed to improve speeds.
 These bikes are all about speeds with gears hitting 27 speeds in most cases.